bbepis/XUnity.AutoTranslator/README.md

  * `OverrideFontTextMeshPro`: Changes the font of all text components regardless of `EnableUIResizing` and `ForceUIResizing`.
 TextMeshPro only.
 There is a fairly large restriction on the usage of this setting as fonts for TextMeshPro must be embedded in the game as resources.
 Therefore the selection is very limited.
 In most games you will probably only be able to get away with the default font, which often is `Fonts & Materials/LiberationSans SDF` or `Fonts & Materials/ARIAL SDF`.

 Resizing of a UI component does not refer to changing of it's dimensions, but rather how the component handles overflow.
 The plugin changes the overflow parameters such that text is more likely to be displayed.

+The configuratiaon `EnableUIResizing` and `ForceUIResizing` also control whether or not manual UI resize behaviour is enabled.
+See [this section](#ui-font-resizing) for more information.

 #### Reducing Translation Requests
 The following aims at reducing the number of requests send to the translation endpoint: